How air quality is measured

 Measurements are taken for about a month before being sent to an independent laboratory for analysis.

 There are currently 15 tube locations across the district.
+All of these locations can be found on the nitrogen dioxide site map.

 Air quality reporting